3 Weeks In South Korea and Japan Itinerary

 Railways are the most common means to get around in Japan.
 They have two train types: the bullet train and the night train.
 Aside from that, they have taxis, buses, ferries, and offer car and bicycle rentals.

-South Korea and Japan have quite different visa policies.
-Travellers with passports from North America (including Mexico), Argentina, Chile, Uruguay, Suriname, French Guinea, most of European, some of Southeast Asia, most of Oceania, and its neighbour South Korea, can enjoy visa-free travel to Japan for 15-180 days depending on the passport you have.
-Still, you must get the K-ETA which is only about $9.
+For Japan: Travellers with passports from North America (including Mexico), Argentina, Chile, Uruguay, Suriname, French Guinea, most of Europe, some of Southeast Asia, most of Oceania, and its neighbour South Korea, can enjoy visa-free travel to Japan for 15-180 days depending on the passport you have.

 For people who wish to visit South Korea, passport holders of most of America (excluding Bolivia and Cuba), almost all of Europe, some of Central Asia, some of North and South Africa, some of Southeast Asia and East Asia, and most of Oceania can enter the country as a tourist and stay for 30-180 days.